FaisalKhan2000/design-patterns/README.md

 # Design Patterns Implementation

-This repository demonstrates various design patterns implemented in C#.
+This repository demonstrates various design patterns implemented in javascript.
 Each pattern serves as a practical example of solving common software design challenges.

 ## Project Structure